Understanding File Inclusion and Path Traversal

 - Nmap: Scripts like

-http-passwdfor detection - Metasploit: Modules for exploitation (e.g.,
+http-passwdfor vulnerability detection. - Metasploit: Modules for exploitation (e.g.,

 Code Review Checklist